zavalab/ADAM_Documentation/dashboard.md

 <h2>Welcome to the Dashboard Tutorial!</h2>

 <p>
     This webpage contains several tutorials to teach you how to navigate and use the features in the dashboard.
-For a first-time user, we reccomend going through the tutorials in order and following along as you go through each one.
+For a first-time user, we reccomend going through the first set of tutorials in order to get familiar with ADAM.
 </p>